cpputest/cpputest.github.io/manual.markdown

 CppUTest is a C /C++ based unit xUnit test framework for unit testing and for test-driving your code.
 It is written in C++ but is used in C and C++ projects and frequently used in embedded systems.

-CppUTest has a couple design principles
+CppUTest's core design principles
 * Simple to use and small
 * Portable to old and new platforms
+* Build with Test-driven Development in mind

 ## Table of Content